 Snob finds himself fed chocolate by a sexy woman played by his real life wife Jillian; they had separated (but remain friends) by the time the special was uploaded.

 Spoony's perception of Critic as nothing but a compilation of screeches and in-jokes becomes more depressing than funny when Part 7 tells us that Critic more or less thinks the same thing and hates himself for it.

-A shot in the finale shows Spoony sitting next to JO as she talks to her boyfriend Nash on the phone.
-Considering one of the events◊ that lead to his meltdown... yeah.
+A shot in the finale shows Spoony sitting next to JO as he talks to his boyfriend Nash on the phone.
+Ouch◊.

 JesuOtaku referring to Nash as "hun" is sweet until you remember that they broke up a year after To Boldly Flee was released.

-He Really Can Act: A consistent praise is that everyone's bringing their A game and giving some really good performances.
-Even Lindsay's getting love for her acting in Part 3, and she's usually the first person to admit that she falls into Dull Surprise normally.
+He Really Can Act: A consistent praise is that everyone brought their A game and gave some really good performances.
+Even Lindsay Ellis got love for her acting in Part 3, and she's usually the first person to admit that she falls into Dull Surprise normally.

 The final trailer shows a brief clip of an alien ship fighting a car in space.
-Given that the NC Heavy Metal review was released over a month after filming on To Boldly Flee ended, this probably isn't deliberate, but who knows?
+Given that the NC Heavy Metal review was released over a month after filming ended, this probably isn't deliberate, but who knows?